 1.5 The current study

-Given the limited research that focuses on adolescents and the MOGS, especially 6-month prospective studies, the current research has two aims: 1) to evaluate the psychometric properties of the MOGS, including its factor structure, reliability, and predictive validity among Israeli adolescents utilizing a 6-month prospective study; and 2) to examine the MOGS as a theoretical model that mediates the effect of attachment patterns on IGD, the POSIs, and the motives for online gaming.
+Given the dearth of research on adolescents and MOGS, particularly 6-month prospective studies, this project had two goals: 1) to investigate the psychometric features of the MOGS, including factor structure, reliability, and predictive validity among Israeli adolescents in the form of a 6-month prospective study; and 2) to examine the MOGS as a theoretical model that mediates the effect of attachment patterns on IGD, the POSIs, and the motives for online gaming.
 Specifically, the study examines two questions: First, is the factorial structure of the Hebrew MOGS comprised of two factors?
 Second, do metacognitions mediate the effect of attachment patterns on IGD, the POSIs, and the motives for online gaming?

 2. Method